TeeAaTeeUu/JSONway/docs/calculateExpression.md

 # Logical Expressions

 JSONway expressions generally evaluate into either `true` or `false` values.
 It's also possible to return e.g. numeric results, which can be especially useful as sub-expressions.
-Logic works very similarly to Javascript expressions, and similarly supports expressions without space characters between operands and operators.
+Logic works very similarly to JavaScript expressions, and similarly supports expressions without space characters between operands and operators.

 Expressions can be used either on their own, or as part of a path in the query for `JSONway.get`.